samop/trisurf-ng/README.md

 To compile the program, user must have ``automake``, and ``gcc`` tools installed on the computer.

-Required libraries are:
+Required C libraries are:
 * libconfuse
 * libgsl
 * libxml2
 * zlib

+and python libraries for running tsmgr:
+* tabulate
+* psutil
+* configobj

 On Debian based systems, install prerequisities by typing the following command in the command line:

-``sudo apt-get install libconfuse-dev libgsl0-dev libxml2-dev zlib1g-dev automake gcc``
+``sudo apt-get install libconfuse-dev libgsl0-dev libxml2-dev zlib1g-dev automake gcc python3-psutil python3 python3-pip``
+``sudo pip3 install tabulate configobj``

 Move to the project root directory and compile with: